-Foods to Avoid
+Foods to avoid

 Taking iron or calcium supplements can also change the effectiveness of many thyroid medications.

 Caffeine, tobacco, and alcohol can also influence the effectiveness of thyroid medicine.
 Ask your doctor for tips on how to regulate or reduce your consumption.

-Foods to Eat
+Foods to eat

 Blueberries, tomatoes, bell peppers, and other foods rich in antioxidants can improve overall health and benefit the thyroid gland.
 Eating foods high in B vitamins, like whole grains, may also help.

 Tiny amounts of selenium are needed for the enzymes that make thyroid hormones to work properly.
 Eating selenium-rich foods, such as sunflower seeds or Brazil nuts, can be beneficial.

 This amino acid is used by the thyroid gland to produce T3 and T4.
 Good sources of tyrosine are meats, dairy, and legumes.
 Taking a supplement may help, but ask your doctor beforehand.

 Hypothyroidism doesn’t have to prevent or limit you from following a healthy lifestyle.
 People with hypothyroidism can choose to be vegetarian, eat protein-rich foods, and avoid ingredients that may cause an allergy.